 The following research notes may help you to assess the GitLab bot security risk.

-If a bot service is run on public projects only, then the risk of private project data being accessed by unauthorized users is zero.
-However, malicious users can still spoof or spam packages to any other public project they themselves are not a member of, so that rules out this approach for a public hosted service.
+If you only run a bot service on public projects, the risk of unauthorized users accessing private project data is zero.
+But malicious users can still spoof or spam packages to any other public project they are not a member of, this rules out this approach for a public hosted service.

 A public-visibility-only bot service should be low risk for most self-hosted GitLab instances.
-There is still a small problem that you can't prevent users from inviting the bot into private projects if they are not aware of the risks of doing so.
+But you can't stop users from inviting the bot into private projects by accident, which is risky.

-Project Access Tokens are a recently added feature for GitLab.
-The main downsides to their use for a shared bot service are:
+Project Access Tokens (PATs) are a recently added feature for GitLab.
+The main downsides to using PATs for a shared bot service are:

-- It is not yet possible to provision them through the API, so project maintainers would need to provision a project bot account and then save it to Renovate manually and per-project
+- You can not provision PATs through the API, so project maintainers would need to provision a project bot account and then save it to Renovate manually and per-project

-- At the time of writing, there are still some issues with getting Project Access Tokens to trigger and authenticate CI
+- At the time of writing, there are still some issues with getting PATs to trigger and authenticate CI

-- Any service using such tokens would get MRs from a user like
+- Any service using PATs would get MRs from a user like

-The big benefit of Project Access Tokens is their limited scope, users with write access to one project cannot read/write to other projects.
+The big benefit of PATs is their limited scope: users with write access to one project cannot read/write to other projects.

 Group Access Tokens are still in the planning stage, but may offer a more scalable way to manage a Renovate service.
-Tokens could be provisioned into Renovate per-group and permissions/visibility would need to be kept uniform throughout the group to ensure escalation of privileges is not possible.
+Tokens could be provisioned into Renovate per-group.
+Permissions and visibility must be kept uniform throughout the group to prevent a privilege escalation.